Morwenn/cpp-sort/docs/Tooling.md

 This can notably used to browse old versions of the documentation.
 It seems however that `--ref` doesn't understand Git tags, so you have to create a proper branch from the version tag you want to browse beforehand.

-Due to slight markup differences, some pages might not fully render correctly but it should nonetheless be a better experience than navigaitng the Markdown files by hand.

   [assertions-and-audits]: Home.md#assertions--audits
   [catch2]: https://github.com/catchorg/Catch2